mlbiam/openunison-k8s-idm-oidc/README.md

 1. Login to Orchestra
 2. Click on "Request Access" in the title bar
 3. Click on "Kubernetes Administration"
-4. Click "Add To Cart" next to "Cluster Administrator"
+4. Click "Add To Cart" next to "Local Deployment Cluster Administrator"
 5. Next to "Check Out" in the title bar you'll see a red `1`, click on "Check Out"
 6. For "Supply Reason", give a reason like "Initial user" and click "Submit Request"
 7. Since you are the only approver refresh OpenUnison, you will see a red `1` next to "Open Approvals".
 Click on "Open Approvals"